-- 1. Maintenance of grade point average of 2.0 or better for nursing classes (78.00%-84.00%). - 2.
-Grade of "C" or better in all co-requisite (general education) courses. - 3.
+- a.
+Maintenance of a 2.0 or better grade point average for nursing classes (78.00%-84.00%). - b.
+Grade of "C" or better in all co-requisite (general education) courses. - c.
 Completion of all college requirements with a minimum of 51 credit hours required for the Certificate of Applied Science Practical Nursing.